Predicting the next local supernova: The observations

-Even a beam of light from the SN flash, which hit matter at BS2 in time to illuminate it at day 30, still requires ejection and subsequent ``sweepup'' of material, \textit{prior} to core collapse, to form the target the beam eventually hits.
+Even a beam of light from the SN flash, which hit matter at BS2 in time to illuminate it at day 37.8, still requires ejection and subsequent ``sweepup'' of material, \textit{prior} to core collapse, to form the target the beam eventually hits.
 It is also unlikely that scattered light alone can make BS2 as bright as observed.
 For all of these reasons, BS2 can not possibly have originated from the core-collapse event.
-Figure 1 shows the geometry of the system (from [\onlinecite{M12}]), assuming BS2, 87A, and BS1 are, in fact, colinear in three dimensions.
+Figure 1 shows a geometry of the system (from [\onlinecite{M12}]), assuming BS2, 87A, and BS1 are, in fact, colinear in three dimensions (but was calculated for day 30 instead of day 38).

 Opposite sources for BS1 and BS2 have been added to Fig.~1.
 These have never been observed, but for good reasons.
 Source BS$1\sp{\prime}$ suffers from greater opacity from the circumstellar material than does BS1.
 The breakout of the beam of light,\cite{Men87} i.e., the ``Bochum Event'' at day 19.2 (Fig.~5 (b) `E' of [\onlinecite{M12}]) attests to the significance of this opacity.